mit-orcd/orcd-docs-edit/docs/getting-started.md

 or file is called its **path**.
 In Linux, directories on a path are separated by forward slashes `/`.
 It is also important to note that everything in Linux is case sensitive, so a file `myScript.sh` is not the same as the file `myscript.sh`.
-When you first log in you are in you **home directory**.
+When you first log in, you are in your **home directory**.
 Your home directory is where you can put all the code and data you need to run your job.
-Your home directory is not accessible to other users, if you need a space to share files with other users, let us know and we can make a shared **group directory** for you.
+Your home directory is not accessible to other users, so if you need a space to share files with other users, let us know and we can make a shared **group directory** for you.

 === "Engaging"

-    The path to your home directory on Satori is `/home/<USERNAME>`, where `<USERNAME>` is your username.
+    The path to your home directory on Engaging is `/home/<USERNAME>`, where `<USERNAME>` is your username.
 The character `~` is also shorthand for your home directory in any Linux commands.

 === "Satori"